Early in my administrative career, I supervised a pair of teachers who worked closely together.

 As the meeting ended, I promised the teacher I would address the situation right away.

-At the end of the following day (Thursday) I visited the classroom of the negative teacher but noticed she already left for the day.
-The next day (Friday) I went to her classroom only to realize she was out sick.
+At the end of the following day (Thursday) I visited the classroom of the negative teacher but noticed she already left to go home.
+The next day (Friday) I went to her classroom only to realize she was home sick.

 The following week was an unusually busy, with many school events and activities planned.
-I kept finding reasons (excuses) for why we couldn't meet.
+I kept finding reasons (excuses) why we couldn't meet.

 The longer I waited, the more I wanted to avoid the conversation.
-I wasn't looking forward to the reaction I would receive when I shared the feedback.
+I wasn't looking forward to the reaction the negative teacher would have when I shared the feedback.
 The positive teacher wasn’t lying when she suggested her colleague was intimidating ... we were all intimidated by her!

 In short, the conversation never happened.

-A month and a half later I heard devastating news: The positive teacher had taken a job in a nearby district.
+A month and a half later I heard devastating news: The positive teacher accepted a job in a nearby district.

 Sure enough, her primary reason for leaving was the personality conflict with her co-worker.
-Things had not gotten any better – only worse – since she confided in me.
+The situation had not gotten any better – only worse – since we talked.

 My heart sunk.
 I had completely failed one of our staff members.
 As a leader, this should have never happened.

-A couple years later, I had a chance to connect with the principal at the school where the positive teacher had landed.
+A couple years later, I spoke with the principal at the school where the positive teacher had landed.
 By every indication, she was thriving.
-She was already viewed as one of the building's top teachers, and was taking on leadership roles within the staff, she was perceived as a top teacher in the building.
+No only had she assumed leadership roles within the staff, she was perceived as a top teacher in the building.

 Talk about pouring salt in the wound.